stackbit-projects/thoughtful-mango-2d44f/content/pages/index.md

         media_position: left
         media_width: fifty
       - title: We Aim for Transparency
-        subtitle: 'Be a part of the journey'
+        subtitle: Be a part of the journey
         content: >-
           Fantasy aims to implement a burn strategy that is beneficial and rewarding for those engaged for the long term.
 Furthermore, the total number of $FSY burned will be featured on our readout located on the website, allowing for further transparency in identifying the current circulating supply at any given point in time.
         actions:
           - label: Learn More
             url: /style-guide